 The Future of Antibiotic Use in Plants

 There are few antibiotics labeled for use on plants in the United States.
-Therefore, antibiotics are often classified together with fungicides in the FRAC code list, which is used by growers to consciously minimize risk of cross-resistance.
+Therefore, antibiotics are often classified together with fungicides in the FRAC (Fungicide Resistance Action Committee) code list, which is used by growers to minimize risk of cross-resistance.
 In 2015, the antibiotic kasugamycin was registered for use in the United States, although it was labelled for select use in other countries prior to that (McManus 2014).
-The amount of kasugamycin used on crops in 2017 in the United States was negligible according to the most recent reports (USDA-NASS 2017).
+The amount of kasugamycin used on crops in 2021 in the United States was negligible according to the most recent reports (USDA-NASS 2021).
 As of 2018, it was registered for use in cherries to control bacterial blast and canker, in walnuts to control walnut blight, and in pome fruits to control fire blight.
-Trials to determine the effectiveness of kasugamycin against other bacterial diseases, such as HLB or LBD, are in progress (McManus 2014).
+Kasugamycin was not found effective in suppressing the pathogen associated with HLB in citrus (Zhang et al., 2014).
 There is optimism for increasing the application of this product to crops because the absence of use in humans eliminates concerns about the potential of resistance development.

-In addition to testing new antibiotic compounds, different application methods continue to be explored.
+In addition to testing new antibiotic compounds, different application methods continue to be explored (Archer et al. 2022b).
 Trunk injection of various chemical compounds has been used successfully to protect from numerous fungal, insect, and bacterial pests in crops such as avocado, grapevine, apple, and palms.
-This method helps minimize risk of drift and harm to nontarget organisms (Duker and Kubiak 2011).
+This method helps minimize risk of drift and harm to nontarget organisms (Wise et al. 2014, Archer et al. 2021).
 Although possible in most tree systems, the trunk-injection technique is most widely used in ornamental and forest trees.
-Commercial crop production systems can likely not rely on trunk injection due to the cost and labor requirements associated with the current methodologies.
-More efficient techniques for injecting antibiotics in orchard systems are being tested for safety and efficacy.
+The large-scale use in commercial crop production systems may be challenging due to the cost and labor requirements associated with the current methodologies until more efficient technologies are developed.

 An in-depth review of the "top 10" most important plant bacterial diseases according to a global panel of plant pathologists (Mansfield et al. 2012) places several of the diseases discussed here on a list of the most economically and scientifically relevant.
 Although control of some of these diseases has been partially effective with the use of antibiotic applications, there are a range of devastating plant bacterial diseases that do not respond to known and available bactericides.
 Resistant cultivars and cultural control methods for many of these diseases continue to be developed, which can minimize the need for reliance on chemical control.
 For newly emerging diseases, the use of bactericide applications may provide a short-term period of control as resistant cultivars are discovered and made available to growers.